MenuPhoneSearch

 9.7 Acknowledging Alerts

-Once a contact has received an alert it may be desirable to "Acknowledge" the alert so that other team members are aware that action is being taken.
+Once a Contact has received an Alert, it may be desirable to acknowledge it so that other team members are aware action is being taken.

-Once an alert is featured in the event log or visible on the Open Events Wallboard it can be acknowledged in the node status panel.
+Once an Event is listed in the Event Log (or visible on the Open Events Wallboard) it can be acknowledged from the node Status panel.

-Select the time period you wish to hold off alerts for and this will prevent any alerts from being sent until the Acknowledge time has expired.
-If the property returns to okay during this time it will be removed from the alert queue.
+Select the time period you wish to hold off Alerts for.
+This prevents any further Alerts from being sent until the acknowledgement timer expires.
+If the property returns to OK during this time, it will be removed from the Alert Queue.